PistoiaAlliance/Pistoia-Alliance-PGO/index.md

 - 2024: high level use case identificaiton and definition [4]
 - 2025: experts consultation and alignment, formalization of core concepts R&ED
 - 2025: implementation and testing using LinkML
-- 2025: first public release of the core-concepts
+- 2025: first release of the recommended core-concepts

 *Phase 2*
 - 2025 application and "field testing"